OpenDevICON/opendevicon/docs/idoltoken.md

 ```

 ####\_transfer
 It is a custom method which transfer the ownership from owner address to the receiving address if the transfer details are valid.
-We are going to use the same transfer logic in another method also so, it would be better to make a custom method to avoid redundancy.
+The same transfer logic is used in `transfer` and `transferFrom` also so, it would be better to make a custom method to avoid redundancy.
 The implementation of this method is below:
 ```py
 def _transfer(self,_from:Address,_to:Address,_tokenId:int):
 	self._idolOwner[str(_tokenId)]=_to